 Once you hit CO highway 133 turn right and head towards McClure Pass.
 There is a small pull off on the other side of the pass that gives sweeping views of the valley below.
 Continue down the pass until you arrive at the turn-off for Road 3 toward Marble, Colorado.

 Once you are done at the lake head on to Aspen and go through the iconic mountain town.
 Stay on Hwy 82 and head up to Independence Pass.
-This is the highest paved road on the continental divide in the entire U.S. and the fourth highest paved road in Colorado.
-This is the end of the major Aspen forest areas, but depending on your final destination there are still many beautiful places to see.
-Twin Lakes lies directly ahead and you can also easily see Colorados two highest mountains—Elbert and Massive.
-If you head towards Denver via Leadville to Cooper Mountain you will pass the headwaters for the Arkansas River.
+This is the highest paved road on the continental divide in the entire United States and the fourth highest paved road in Colorado.
+As you pass over the divide you will pass through the last small Aspen forest as you make your way to the Twin Lakes area.

-You would be hard pressed to make the drive on the best autumn road trip in Colorado in a single day outing, but it could be done in two days.
+You would be hard-pressed to make the drive on the best autumn road trip in Colorado in a single day’s outing, but it could be done easily in two days.
 However, I recommend taking your time and spending at least 3 days really enjoying and exploring this route.
 Jennifer and I have made this journey three times and it always shows us something a little different.
 It is one of the best drives in the United States.